 MSD has been exploring, designing and implementing green solutions to manage rain water and reduce combined sewer overflows (CSOs) since 2009.
-To date, we are capturing about 80 million gallons of stormwater annually.
+To date, MSD is capturing about 120 million gallons of stormwater runoff annually during a typical year of rain (41 inches), based on design and watershed assumptions..
 By the end of 2018, MSD will be capturing an estimated more than 1 billion gallons of stormwater annually.
 Early on, MSD partnered with about 20 different public and private organizations across Hamilton County, Ohio to evaluate the effectiveness of Low Impact Development (LID) stormwater controls such as rain gardens, green roofs, pervious pavement, and rainwater harvesting.

 With the need to remove large volumes of stormwater from our combined sewer system, MSD has recently focused on larger-scale green infrastructure such as bioswales, stream restoration and stormwater detention basins.
 Much of this effort is focusing on the Lower Mill Creek watershed area, where MSD is required by a federal mandate to eliminate 1.78 billion gallons of CSOs by 2018.
 As part of this effort, MSD negotiated with the U.S. EPA to approve a green solution instead of a deep underground CSO storage tunnel, at a savings of more than $200 million.
 The nationally recognized Lick Run Project will remove about 500 million gallons of stormwater from the combined sewer system by the end of 2018.
 The primary feature is a mile-long engineered stream that will mimic a natural creek.